aakaru/Mini-Projects/README.md

 * Egg Timer

   A visually engaging egg timer app built with Go and Gio UI that displays an animated egg changing from white to yellow as your cooking timer progresses.

+* QR Code Generator

+  A simple Go command-line tool that converts text input into PNG QR code images.

+* Simple URL Scraper
+  A concurrent web crawler that extracts all unique URLs from specified web pages.